 Since enclosed outdoor spaces may retain heat in the summer, lighter interior chicken coop paint helps cool things down and keep your birds comfortable as they roost and lay fresh eggs, and since chickens tend to peck at the color red, paints in that hue aren’t a good choice for your henhouse.

 Keep in mind also that matte finishes hold up better than gloss or semi-gloss options due to the constant scratching that interior chicken coop painted surfaces endure.
-Should your chickens ingest any of the milk paint, it’s non-toxic, all natural formula means you can rest at ease that it won’t be harmful to your feathered friends.
+Should your chickens ingest any of the non-toxic milk paint, you can rest at ease that it won’t be harmful to your feathered friends.

 Before you begin painting the chicken coop, be sure to gather the supplies you need and wipe down the surfaces you’re painting with a quality cleaner that doesn’t leave residue behind such as Tri-Sodium Phosphate.